notwaldorf/notwaldorf.github.com/_posts/2021-10-15-hashicollab.markdown

 At this point I also considered some data-based art, but I didn't have enough interesting data that I could aggregate based on a name and an abstract alone.
 Anyway, did you notice how a lot of the iterations in this bunch are fairly standard generative-art approaches?
 Like, nothing here was novel, and I intended it that way: I wanted to figure out what the team had in mind, and the only way I knew how to do that was to use some common language we all knew, which is "things we've seen before".

 ## v2: Grids of letters
-What came out from the previous explorations was that they liked the letter grid the most, but not as it was.At this point I also learnt that a specific colour (like, blue) is associated with a particular product (in blue's case that product is [Vagrant](https://www.vagrantup.com/)) that a speaker is giving a talk about.
+What came out from the previous explorations was that they liked the letter grid the most, but not as it was.
+At this point I also learnt that a specific colour (like, blue) is associated with a particular product (in blue's case that product is [Vagrant](https://www.vagrantup.com/)) that a speaker is giving a talk about.
 Each of these products have a primary and a slightly lighter secondary colour, which is why below you'll see I stopped mixing different product colours together.

 <hr>
 <div class="floatie-bit">